Living-with-machines/station-to-station/wikidata/README.md

 'wikidata_id', 'english_label', 'instance_of', 'description_set', 'alias_dict', 'nativelabel', 'population_dict', 'area', 'hcounties', 'date_opening', 'date_closing', 'inception_date', 'dissolved_date', 'follows', 'replaces', 'adm_regions', 'countries', 'continents', 'capital_of', 'borders', 'near_water', 'latitude', 'longitude', 'wikititle', 'geonamesIDs', 'toIDs', 'vchIDs', 'vob_placeIDs', 'vob_unitIDs', 'epns', 'os_grid_ref', 'connectswith', 'street_address', 'adjacent_stations', 'ukrailcode', 'connectline', 'connectservice', 'getty', 'heritage_designation', 'ownedby', 'postal_code', 'street_located'
 ```

-The [feature_exploration.ipynb] notebook allows exploring Wikidata features for different query entities.
+The `feature_exploration.ipynb` notebook allows exploring Wikidata features for different query entities.
 It is not part of the pipeline.

 ### Section 2: Create gazetteers

-This step creates Wikidata gazetteers at three levels:
+Run `create_gazetteers.py` to create three different Wikidata gazetteers:
 * Approximate UK gazetteer (point i)
 * GB gazetteer (point ii)
 * GB stations gazetteer (point iii)

+The following subsections describe how they are created.

 #### i.
 Create an approximate subset with entities in the UK

 In this step, we create an approximate subset with those entities that are in the UK today, to have a more manageable dataset.
 At this stage we favour recall (we want to make sure we have all relevant entities, we will favour precision at a late point).
-We perform this filtering in the following manner: we keep Wikidata entities for which the country field is Q145 (United Kingdom) or entities that fall within a very-approximated coordinate boundary box enclosing the UK (because some locations do not have country information), as long as the location's country field is not Q142 (France) or Q31 (Belgium) or Q27 (Ireland), because some locations from these countries fall within the approximate boundary box as well.
+We perform this filtering in the following manner: we keep Wikidata entities whose coordinates fall within a very-approximated coordinate boundary box enclosing the UK.

-The result is stored as `../resources/wikidata/uk_approx_gazetteer.csv`.
+The result is stored as `../processed/wikidata/uk_approx_gazetteer.csv`.
 See some rows:

 | id | wikidata_id | english_label            | instance_of | description_set                                   | alias_dict                                        | ... | heritage_designation | postal_code  |
 |---|-------------|--------------------------|-------------|---------------------------------------------------|---------------------------------------------------|-----|----------------------|--------------|